Codenetz/codew/README.md

 This command will build front-end assets from the example react source code in `./src/client`.
 You could read more about it in [React](#react) section below.

-_You could skip this command if you like._
+_You could skip this command if you don't need._

 ```
 $ npm run webpack